SUBSCRIBE TO OUR FREE NEWSLETTER

 Many others were never even charged.

 Meanwhile, police accounts have varied widely from those of the disappeared.
 In many cases, officers stated that detainees were given access to attorneys when they were not, or the visits proved too short to be useful.
-One woman, identified as Chevoughn, said she was kept for eight to ten hours at Homan Square over theft allegations, where she was questioned in a "cage" and denied access to a lawyer until she went to central booking after her kidnapping.
+One woman, identified as Chevoughn, said she was kept for eight to ten hours at Homan Square over theft allegations, where she was questioned in a "cage" and denied access to a lawyer until she went to the central booking after her kidnapping.

 Police in Chicago kidnapped and imprisoned more than 7,000 people between 2004 and 2015 at the secret interrogation warehouse now known publicly as Homan Square, according to new reporting by the Guardian.

 Nearly 6,000 of the disappeared were black, which is proportionately more than double the city's black population and 82.2 percent of the 7,185 total individuals sent to the facility.
-An additional 11.8 percent were Hispanic and 5.5 percent were white.
+An additional 11.8 percent were Hispanic, and 5.5 percent were white.

 Only 68 people--less than one percent--held at the 'domestic black site' were allowed access to lawyers or to tell others where they were.
 As Common Dreams previously reported, the imprisonments and interrogations at Homan Square happened off the books, without detainees' names being entered into official law enforcement databases, which would have made them easier to find.